liquinlab/elm-smile/docs/labconfig.md

-# Configuring for a new lab/organization
+# Configuring a base repo for a lab/organization

 If you would like to use <SmileText/> in new lab/organization you need to configure a small set of services (Github, Firebase, Slack, and a webserver) to